Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Methodology

-Merely relying on the known signal as the condition is not adequate.
-Despite the relationship between the interpolated and known signals, maintaining interpolated signal continuity and consistency with known signals remains challenging.
-We introduce the resampling strategy \cite{lugmayr2022repaint} to enhance the consistency of sampling in the reverse process.
+Conditional interpolation and coherence correction have advanced the interpolation process, bringing it closer to the target distribution.
+However, relying solely on the known signal as the condition is insufficient.
+Self-consistency and continuity still require further enhancement.
+Thus, we introduce the resampling strategy \cite{lugmayr2022repaint}.
 After sampling $\boldsymbol{x}_{\tau_{i-1}}$ in the inverse diffusion process, the forward diffusion sampling is performed again to generate $\boldsymbol{x}_{\tau_{i}}$, with the difference being that $\boldsymbol{x}_{\tau_{i}}$ now contains the information from $\boldsymbol{x}_{\tau_{i-1}}^{\text {missing}}$, thereby promoting consistency with known signals.
 Naturally, this kind of resampling operation cannot be performed only once.
-We define the jump length, denoted as $L$, to set how many times to backtrack for each resampling process, and we define the jump height, denoted as $H$, which determines the interval between time steps before and after two different resampling processes.
+We define the travel length, denoted as $L$, to set how many times to backtrack for each resampling process, and we define the travel height, denoted as $H$, which determines the interval between time steps before and after two different resampling processes.
+Although resampling extends inference time, our experiments will show that combining it with coherence correction achieves a better trade-off between computational efficiency and interpolation quality.

-In a word, our SeisDDIMR model comprises two key processes, i.e., the seismic DDPM training process and the implicit conditional interpolation process with resampling.
+The seismic DDPM training and DDIM interpolation are two key processes in our SeisDDIMCR model.
 Algorithm \ref{alg:SeisDDIMR_training} and Algorithm \ref{alg:SeisDDIMR_interpolation} list the overview of our training and inference procedure, respectively.